-This is Canada’s biggest city, but we’ll focus on the middle here: The city is cross-crossed with deep forested ravines from High Park in the west to the Don Valley in the east, and has a number of hopping shopping districts, including Yonge Street and, Bloor, and the hip Queen Street West and The Danforth to the east.
-There is lots of live theatre, tons of attractions and museums, and there is great architecture to be found on every neighbourhood.
+Toronto is Canada’s biggest city, but we’ll focus on the middle here: The city is cross-crossed with deep forested ravines from High Park in the west to the Don Valley in the east.
+And then there’s the Toronto Islands!
+You can also explore a number of hopping shopping districts, including Yonge Street, Bloor, the hip Queen Street West area.
+And there are the multi-ethnic Kensignton Market area west of downtown, and The Danforth to the east.
+There is lots of live theatre, tons of attractions. and museums.
+And the city has lots of great architecture in every neighbourhood.
 And you can get almost everywhere quickly by subway or by streetcar.

 Toronto, recently amalgamated from five municipalities, is Canada’s largest city with a population of 4.3 million, and is the capital of the province of Ontario.
-“Toronto” is the Huron Indian word that means “place of meeting” Toronto is the head office capital of Canada, the financial centre of he country, home of the second largest stock exchange in North America, and home to the country’s busiest airport.
-Toronto is also home to the world’s tallest building, the CN Tower (which dominates the skyline).
+“Toronto” is the Huron Indian word that means “place of meeting.”
+Toronto is the head office capital of Canada, the financial centre of he country, home of the second largest stock exchange in North America.
+Toronto is also home to the country’s busiest airport.
+Toronto is also home to the world’s tallest building, the CN Tower which dominates the skyline (well, second tallest to Burj Khalifa, since 2008).
 If that isn’t BIG enough, a recent Toronto mayor, Mel Lastman, had voiced an interest in making Toronto a province.

 Residents have plenty to do!
 The city has plenty of major league sports with teams that include the Blue Jays, Leafs, Raptors, and Argonauts.
 The city has over 5,000 restaurants and eateries and nightlife to match.
 The city is a multicultural mecca, and has more than 100 ethnic groups speaking approximately 100 languages.
 Yonge Street, the main north-south thoroughfare, is the longest street in the world (about 1,200 miles/ 1,800 km long).
 You can also head underground for shopping in the world’s biggest underground city, which is connected to train stations and subways stations.
 At any one time, there are some 40 productions playing – including Broadway musicals, classical concerts, ballet and opera, plus a range of “leading edge” productions!

 The closest the Trans-Canada gets to Toronto is a corner on Highway 7 east of Lake Simcoe, closer to Peterborough, which is on the “Southern Route”.
 You can’t even see the CN Tower from there, that’s how far away it is.
-Nevertheless, Toronto is both a popular Canadian arrival & departure point for international and American visitors, and is home to millions of Canadian who want to see the rest of their country, so we’ve included route itineraries for getting to & from Toronto and the Trans-Canada Highway.
+Nevertheless, Toronto is both a popular Canadian arrival & departure point for international and American visitors.
+And, Toronto is home to millions of Canadian who want to see the rest of their country, so we’ve includedroute itineraries for getting to & from Toronto and the Trans Canada Highway.
 We’ve identified two key connection points: Montreal for points east, and Sudbury for all points west.